Selkirk Rex: Breed Profile, Personality & Care

 Health

 The Selkirk Rex is generally a robust, healthy breed, but its Persian and British Shorthair heritage means it can inherit certain conditions worth screening for.
 The most commonly reported issues are polycystic kidney disease (PKD), hypertrophic cardiomyopathy (HCM), and hip dysplasia.
 Responsible breeders DNA-test for PKD and screen breeding cats for HCM by ultrasound, so always ask to see current health results before bringing a kitten home.
+For background on these inherited conditions, the Cornell Feline Health Center is a reliable, owner-friendly resource.

 Care